gaperton/React-MVx/documentation/_index.md

 <div class=row>
 <div class=col-third>

-#### NestedTypes for "M"
+#### Type-R for "M" and "VM"

-Does to your data the same as React does to the DOM.
+Does the same to your data as the React does to the DOM.

-* Observable (reactive) data structures
+* Deeply observable changes
-* Easy state synchronization
+* Painless state synchronization
-* Automatic serialization and REST
+* State is JSON-serializable by default
-* Aggregation, "to-one", and "to-many" relashionships.
+* Declarative validation and run-time schema checks.
-* Type annotations and assertions
+* Serializable id-references.
 * 10 times faster than BackboneJS.

 </div>